rvikmanis/gasoline/README.md

 ## Overview

-Inspired by [Redux](redux) and [Elm](elm), it works on the same basic principles: global updates, immutable state and unidirectional flow of changes.
+Inspired by Redux and Elm, it works on the same principles: global updates, immutable state and unidirectional flow of changes.

 Gasoline helps you write business rules in a way that is easy to reason about, and gives you powerful tools for cutting complexity and development time: